Buddleja forrestii and

 Open full size image in a new window

 B. macrostachya is also a very variable species with a wide range across the Himalayan region and south-east Asia, and frequently co-existing with B. forrestii.
 Although sympatric, the two species do not appear to frequently hybridise.
-The flowers can be white through to wine-red, the panicles upright or pendulous, and the flowering time can vary from summer to mid-winter.
-This variation in form led the plant hunters of the late 19th and early 20th centuries to supposedly ‘discover’ a number of discrete species, although now it is generally accepted many of these can be reduced to synonyms; this species is no more, and probably less, divergent than in the familiar B. davidii.
-There is some suggestion B. macrostachya may still be undergoing a rapid evolution and divergence, although this does not suggest the various forms have diverged into separate species (Chen at al 2007).
+The flowers of B. macrostachya can be white through to wine-red, the panicles upright or pendulous, and the flowering time can vary from summer to mid-winter.
+This variation in form led the plant hunters of the late 19th and early 20th centuries to supposedly 'discover' a number of discrete species, although now it is generally accepted that many of these can be reduced to synonyms.
+There is data to suggest B. macrostachya is a young species and may still be undergoing a rapid evolution and divergence, although this does not suggest the various forms have already divided into truly separate species (Chen at al 2007).
+This taxon is therefore probably best described as a species complex.

-Some members this species can be virtually indistinguishable from B. forrestii without close examination of the flowers.
-Others may be distinguishable by their more felted or glaucous leaves, although this is a far from reliable indicator.
-There are quite a few different plant collections around the UK in the horticultural trade and in botanical gardens.
+Whilst some types of B. macrostachya are easy identified, others can be virtually indistinguishable from B. forrestii without close examination of the flowers.
+Some forms may be distinguishable by their felted or glaucous leaves, although this is a far from reliable indicator.
+There are quite a few different specimens around in the UK, both in the horticultural trade and in botanical gardens.

 One plant I’ve grown is, I believe, RF 040 from Arunachal Pradesh, north-east India, and is currently being mislabelled as 'B. forrestii'.
 It demonstrates how B. macrostachya can so closely resemble B. forrestii in all but the smallest details.
-This collection forms a large semi-deciduous shrub, with large leaves and rounded branchlets, both covered in an unusual coppery-brown tomentum.
+This collection forms a large semi-evergreen shrub, with large leaves and rounded branchlets, both covered in an unusual coppery-brown tomentum.
 RF040 flowers in summer (around early August); the panicles are long, pendulous and many flowered, and loved by the bees.
 The colour is cream, but can appear slightly pale-pink in some lights.
 The most obvious features in determining this plant as B. macrostachya are the stellate-tomentose (with tangled hairs) exterior of the long, cylindrical corolla tube and the calyx.
-This has proved quite hardy (down to at least -5ºC) once established, although much lower than this and it will shed its leaves and suffer some die-back.
+This has proved quite hardy (down to at least -5ºC) once established, although much lower than this and it will shed all its leaves and suffer some die-back.
+After being cut back by frosts, it can be releuctant to flower.

 B. macrostachya PAB 4198